Namburi Paripurna: Early life and career

-Social Life

-Paripurna was a student activist with the communist party of India during 1944-49, and experienced confinement and underground life as a Communist activist during 1950-52.
-As a social worker, she has actively participated in "Alambana", a non-profit organization, for over twenty years.
+Paripurna was a student activist with the Communist party of India during 1944-49, and experienced confinement and underground life as a Communist activist during 1950-52.

 Paripurna was an actor in the past and actively performed in Telugu dramas as a child.
 She acted as Prahlada in the 1942 Telugu movie Bhakta Prahlada, directed by Chitrapu Narayana Murthy.
 She also played a role in a Telugu tele-film "Iddaru Okkate" directed by Akkineni Kutumba Rao in 1986.
 A collection of her Telugu songs appeared as an album "Swara Purnima", under the music direction of Sarraju Prasanna Kumar in 2004.